-The Actors Fund is a national human services organization that helps everyone-performers and those behind the scenes-who works in performing arts and entertainment, helping more than 21,000 people each year.
+The Actors Fund is a national human services organization that helps everyone-performers and those behind the scenes-who works in performing arts and entertainment.
 Serving professionals in film, theatre, television, music, opera, radio and dance, The Fund's programs include social services and emergency financial assistance, health care and insurance counseling, housing, and employment and training services.
+With offices in New York, Los Angeles and Chicago, The Actors Fund is a safety net for those in need, crisis or transition.

-Visit www.actorsfund.org.
+Visit actorsfund.org.